Early voting starts Tuesday for Heights runoff election

-Harker Heights residents will be going to the polls again next week, as voters elect two members to the City Council.
+Harker Heights residents will be going to the polls again this week, as voters elect two members to the City Council.

-Because no candidates for the Place 2 and Place 4 council seats received a majority of the votes in their three-way races, the top two finishers will meet in a June 10 runoff.
+Because no candidates for the Place 2 and Place 4 council seats received a majority of the votes in their three-way races on May 6, the top two finishers will meet in a June 10 runoff.

 Early voting for the runoff begins Tuesday at the Harker Heights Recreation Center.